 Cambodia has opportunities in private equity and venture capital as well.
 However, getting into that is arguably even harder than buying real estate.
 You must commit to plenty of due diligence and research in a foreign market.

 Investing in Cambodia (or any frontier market for that matter) is difficult.
 Nonetheless, barriers to entry are sometimes a good thing if you’re willing to break them down.
-Barriers can help keep asset valuations fair.

 Skip the Next Western Recession